Skip to Main Content

 To help ensure housing instability is prevented and there is a place for everyone in our community, the City of Leduc is advancing its Housing Strategy and strengthening partnerships with developers, non-profits, local landowners, and community organizations to create innovative housing solutions that meet diverse needs.

-This work is being supported by a $7.6 million grant from the Housing Accelerator Fund, which is administered by the Canadian Mortgage and Housing Corporation (CMHC).
+This work is being supported by a $7.6 million grant from the Housing Accelerator Fund (HAF), which is administered by the Canadian Mortgage and Housing Corporation (CMHC).
 The funding will be paid in annual installments as the City successfully implements key initiatives.

 Key Terms